francesco-mannella/Kick-starting-Concept-Formation-With-Intrinsically-Motivated-Learning/README.md

 ## Prerequisites

-The code relies on [tensorflow](https://www.tensorflow.org), although it can be run also without the gpu enhancement Other required libraries are:
+The code relies on [tensorflow](https://www.tensorflow.org), although it can be run also without the gpu enhancement.
+Other required libraries are:
   * gym
   * box2d

 ## Run simulations

-To start a simulation copy the src folder and run [SMMain.py](https://github.com/francesco-mannella/Kick-starting-Concept-Formation-With-Intrinsically-Motivated-Learning/blob/main/src/SMMain.py) form the copied folder.
+To start a simulation copy the **src** folder and run [SMMain.py](https://github.com/francesco-mannella/Kick-starting-Concept-Formation-With-Intrinsically-Motivated-Learning/blob/main/src/SMMain.py) form the copied folder.

         python SMMain.py -h
         usage: SMMain.py [-h] [-t TIME] [-g] [-s SEED] [-x]